MegaMech/DecompTools-vscode-extension/README.md

 You may need to click in and out of a function scope to get the M2C to appear.
 It only runs on functions that contain assembly in your decomps non_matching folder.

 ### gfxdis
-Highlight some dynamic DLs.
-Press the "Convert" button.
-The textarea will display the machine-code.
-It will require some fixing up but it gets you most of the way.
-Then press "gfxdis" to generate the C code.
+Highlight some dynamic DLs then press `Realize Macros`.
+Modify the machine code generated in the textbox for it to be syntactically accurate.
+Next, press the `gfxdis` button to send the data to gfxdis.
+Its output will be pasted at your cursor position.

 ### gfxdismulti
 A static displaylist generator.
 Find a .data file with DLs in it.
 Provide an offset with valid DLs and Decomp Tools will get gfxdis to generate C code until it hits a no op.
 Also converts `0x` addresses to `D_` and adds includes.
+Its output will be pasted at your cursor position.

 ### Func Size Viewer
 Input a size in bytes to list any funcs that size or smaller.
 Only works for non_matching files.